yangjiang3973/learn-vue/dev-diary.md

 2. `for (const key of array)` and `for (const key in array)`

 3. work on array api and test cases(1 still fails)

+# 2021-03-09

+1. TODO: cannot debug line by line in vscode for vue-next...I remember before I could?